Pattern Diagnostics

 This test cannot prove

-It cannot decide the full diagnosis without the narrower test or damage route.
+It cannot decide the full diagnosis without the specialist test.

 This test can confirm